 And that’s where the Shadow NanoFlex pickup was born, the cutting-edge system which can handle ANY gig of whatever size, still producing the acoustic sound.

-You can find the preamp controls on the upper boat, which includes the controls for the treble, bass, mute, EQ, volume, and the dynamics control.
+You can find the preamp controls on the upper bout, which include the controls for the treble, bass, mute, EQ, volume, and dynamics control.

 Besides its strong and iconic appearance, the Hummingbird Pro comes with fantastic hardware and electronics, which allows you to plug it in and begin playing onstage.